 Related to Color-Coded for Your Convenience and Amazing Technicolor Wildlife.
 Sometimes related to Egg MacGuffin, Whale Egg, and Egg-Laying Male.
 A common feature of Mons series and animal-themed Breeding Sims, and related to Creature-Breeding Mechanic by extension.

 - Pokémon Adventures: Gold's egg, laid by Red's Pika and Yellow's Chuchu, has a jagged black design on the bottom that matches Pibu's fur collar.

 - Pokémon: The Series: The shells of Pokémon eggs look like the Pokémon they will eventually hatch into; for example, Brock's pink and white Happiny hatched from a pink egg with a white stripe around its midsection.
+Shown in the above page image is Mudkip alongside two eggs holding more Mudkip, as seen in an Advanced Generation episode.
 But starting from Pokémon Journeys, this trope is averted when Ash receives an egg that resembles the 10-km egg from Pokémon GO, being plain white with light blue spots and bearing no resemblance to the Riolu that hatches from it.
 A good thing too, because patterning the eggs after the Pokémon in them made the characters seem oblivious for acting like what would hatch is a mystery.

 - A Song of Ice and Fire: In the first book, A Game of Thrones, Daenerys receives three dragon eggs as a wedding gift from Illyrio, one cream and streaked with gold, the second deep green with bronze flecks, and the third pure black with scarlet ripples and swirls.
 They hatch into the cream-and-gold dragon Viserion, the green-and-bronze dragon Rhaegal, and the black-and-red dragon Drogon.